aboovv1976/oci-fss-scheduler/README.md

 The Docker file is provided.
 However, the image is available at ***iad.ocir.io/fsssolutions/fss-sn-scheduler***

+## Standalone script cronjob

+Configure it for every hour as follows.
+The user for which this crontab is configured should have configured OCI CLI access.
+[Configuring the CLI](https://docs.oracle.com/en-us/iaas/Content/API/SDKDocs/cliconfigure.htm).
+If its not configured, the OCI environment variables should be configured for authentication.

+0 * * * *  python /home/opc/scheduler/fss-scheduler.py

 ## Kubernetes cron job

 If the scheduler to be run as a kubernetes job, a sample k8s-cron.yaml file is included along with this.
 The environment variables section needs to be filled.
 If feels insecure, use Kubernetes secrets for these environment variables instead.